consolidation/annotated-command/README.md

 Commandfiles may provide hooks in addition to commands.
 A commandfile method that contains a @hook annotation is registered as a hook instead of a command.
 The format of the hook annotation is:
 ```
-@hook type commandname
+@hook type commandname|annotation
 ```
 The commandname may be the command's primary name (e.g. `my:command`), it's method name (e.g. myCommand) or any of its aliases.

+If an annotation is given instead, then this hook function will run for all commands with the specified annotation.

-There are five types of hooks supported:
+There are seven types of hooks supported:

+- Interact
 - Validate
+- Command
 - Process
 - Alter
 - Status
 - Extract

-Each of these also have "pre" and "post" varieties, to give more flexibility vis-a-vis hook ordering (and for consistency).
+Most of these also have "pre" and "post" varieties, to give more flexibility vis-a-vis hook ordering (and for consistency).
 Note that many validate, process and alter hooks may run, but the first status or extract hook that successfully returns a result will halt processing of further hooks of the same type.

+### Interact Hook

+The interact hook runs prior to argument and option validation.
+Required arguments and options not supplied by the user may be provided during this phase, either from configuration or by prompting the user.
+The hook is provided an `$input` object, which may be manipulated directly.

 ### Validate Hook